PaddlePaddle/PaddleTransfer/README.md

 ```
 from paddletransfer.finetuning.img_cls import *
 ```
-We strongly recommand you to use the model architechtures we provide in ./backbones by following codes.
+We strongly recommand you to use the model architechtures we provide in **backbones** by following codes.
 The parameters setting are the same as the implementations in [paddle.vision.models](https://github.com/PaddlePaddle/Paddle/tree/release/2.3/python/paddle/vision/models), remember to set **pretrained=True** for finetuning.
 ```
-from backbones import resnet50, mobilenet_v2, build_vit
+from backbones import resnet18, resnet34, resnet50, resnet101, resnet152, mobilenet_v2, build_vit
 ```
-Remember to put the ./backbones directory from [our project](https://github.com/PaddlePaddle/PaddleTransfer) under your working directory.
-We also provides ResNet model with different depth(resnet18, resnet34, resnet101 and resnet152).
+You can only import the model archtechtures that you need.

 If you want to use ViT model, please put the config.py file either from [our project](https://github.com/PaddlePaddle/PaddleTransfer) or [PaddleVit](https://github.com/BR-IDL/PaddleViT/tree/develop/image_classification/ViT) under your working directory and set other files correctly as described in [Quick Start](#Quick-Start)

-If you want to use your self-defined model, please make sure that the name of layers are consistent with the implementations in [paddle.vision.models](https://github.com/PaddlePaddle/Paddle/tree/release/2.3/python/paddle/vision/models) and your model has two outputs, which are the features(the intermediate output before average pooling layer and fc layer) and the original output.
+If you want to use your self-defined model, please make sure that the name of layers are consistent with the implementations in [paddle.vision.models](https://github.com/PaddlePaddle/Paddle/tree/release/2.3/python/paddle/vision/models) and your model has two outputs: The first one is the original output of the network and the second one is the features(the intermediate output before average pooling layer and fc layer).
 #### Initialize the algorithm object
 ```
 algo = FinetuneDELTA(model, model_arch)